Huaxia-Interactive/Huaxia-Hub/README.md

 # Features
 Better productivity: Improved productivity, enabled by seamless integrations across your favourite applications and functions.

-Fun content: Free-to-play, Ad-free games integrated into Huaxia Hub
+Fun content: Free-to-play, Ad-free games integrated into Huaxia Hub.

-Get connected: Communicate with others using state of the art RSS protocol services for fast, secure and reliable communication
+Get connected: Communicate with others using state of the art RSS protocol services for fast, secure and reliable communication.

 Smarter Lifestyle: Making life easier with smart plugins like Huaxia Weather.